iWaraxe/CriticalThinking/lectures/en/lecture-08-showcase-launch.md

 - Change is constant in AI
 - Critical thinking is timeless
 - Excitement, not fear about future
+- NEW: China leading in open weights (DeepSeek R1-0528 breakthrough, 2025)
+- NEW: Darwin Gödel Machine self-improvement (May 2025): 20%→50% on SWE-bench
+- Self-modifying AI represents new frontier beyond traditional training
+- Geopolitical competition accelerating AI development
+- Open vs closed development creating different innovation paths

 ###### REFLECTION
 Future visioning:
 - What AI tools do you hope to see?
 - What problems could AI help solve?
 - What will you always want humans to do?
+- NEW: How might global AI competition affect you personally?
+- NEW: If AI can improve itself, what limits should we set?
+- Should AI development be more open or more controlled?
+- What role will your generation play in shaping AI's global future?
+- How do we maintain human oversight of self-improving AI?

 ---